JSTOR-Labs/plant-humanities/Peony.md

      data-attribute="Mattioli, i discorsi, pg.
 965"
      data-url="https://www.biodiversitylibrary.org/pageimage/51722143"></var>

-In addition to the “cleansing” and purgative properties associated with peony and women’s health, the Roman physician <span id="Q8778">Galen</span> recommended tying peony root around the necks of children as an effective remedy for “the falling sickness,” which was a common pre-modern phrase for <span id="Q41571">epilepsy</span>.
-Throughout the middle ages, peony continued to be used as a medicinal simple for the treatment of epilepsy or convulsions.
-For example, the female medieval healer and Benedictine abbess, <span id="Q70991">Hildegard von Bingen (1098-1179)</span> instructed “When one falls with epilepsy, place in his mouth [peony] while he lies there, and do this every time he falls with this disease, and he will be finally cured.”
-In addition to treating epilepsy, fits, and convulsions, peony was also used as a cure for lunacy and sciatica.
+In addition to the “cleansing” and purgative properties associated with peony and women’s health, the Roman physician <span id="Q8778">Galen</span> recommended tying peony root around the necks of children as an effective remedy for “the falling sickness,” which was a common pre-modern phrase for <span id="Q41571">epilepsy</span>.[^4] Throughout the middle ages, peony continued to be used as a medicinal simple for the treatment of epilepsy or convulsions.
+For example, the female medieval healer and Benedictine abbess, <span id="Q70991">Hildegard von Bingen (1098-1179)</span> instructed “When one falls with epilepsy, place in his mouth [peony] while he lies there, and do this every time he falls with this disease, and he will be finally cured.”[^5] In addition to treating epilepsy, fits, and convulsions, peony was also used as a cure for lunacy and sciatica.
 <var data-primary="image"></var>
 <var data-image
      data-fit="fit"